Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/B329 - Leadership in a changing world/Week 4.md

 Culture formulates due to different approaches to problems that we face, these methods become entrenched overtime as the **right** way of doing things as to offload the solution to sub-conscious.
 However, cultures and problems can change, meaning that a static way of leading - especially with growing turbulence, precarity and global markets/connections - is limited and brittle.

-The most useful insight was the idea of tacit cultural implications, in other words, looking at why things happen due to underlying culture. e.g.
+The most useful insight was the idea of **tacit cultural implications**, in other words, looking at why things happen due to underlying culture.

+For example:
-Amazon may say they are about the safety of workers **(Espoused values)**, but on the factory floor, they injure and crush people physically and mentally through quotas and ToT. **(Cultural artefacts)**
+- Amazon may _say_ they are about the safety of workers **(Espoused values)**, but on the factory floor, they injure and crush people physically and mentally through rate quotas and ToT. **(Cultural artefacts)**

-1. E.g. the culture within amazon is ruthlessly efficient and capitalistic. **(Tacit cultural assumptions)**
+- In essence, the culture within amazon is _ruthlessly efficient_ and _capitalistic._ **(Tacit cultural assumptions)**

-2. The gap between what Amazon espouses and what actually happens reveals the true underlying assumptions that drive behaviour.
+The gap between what Amazon espouses and what actually happens reveals the true underlying assumptions that drive behaviour.

-It can show that what leaders or organisations say, isn't always how they operate and that looking into the underlying culture and a wide range of people is key for long-term success and growth.
+This has made me evaluate what is **actually** happening, not just what is being said.
+Enhancing my ability as a leader to make meaningful change.